PurdueRCAC/AnvilOps/docs/src/content/docs/intro/what-is-anvilops.md

 - [Kubernetes](https://kubernetes.io/): a container orchestration system with a powerful set of features for deploying containerized applications, scaling them across servers, and ensuring they are available.
 - Container: A lightweight unit of software containing all the code and dependencies an application needs to run.
 Containers are useful for running applications in different environments or at scale.

+AnvilOps can deploy applications on Geddes v2 from `https://anvilops.geddes.rcac.purdue.edu`, or on Anvil Composable from `https://anvilops.rcac.purdue.edu`.

 ## Key Features

 ### Easy Configuration